markostam/sandbox/notes/CSAIL_seminars/NMT_Google_mike-schuster.md

 ### BNMT for other projects
 + *other projects using same codebase for diifferent problems (search, **google assistant**, etc etc)*
-+ at least 10k gpu's running BNMT every day
++ at least 10k gpu's running BNMT code every day